But Life Goes On, Even Without You

 This means that being born is a privilege — a privilege to experience life as it is.

-Whatever kind of experience is — Good or bad; Happy or sad; Meaningful or meaningless — it’s all part of the package.
-Without the opposite, it’s impossible to appreciate any single thing.
+Whatever the experience is — good or bad, happy or sad, meaningful or meaningless — it’s all part of the package.
+Without the opposite, it’s impossible to appreciate something.

 Of course you can always fantasize a different life.
 But at some point, you have to accept what reality is and embrace it.
 There’s nothing else out there.